tompreston/generationzero/README.md

 Todo
 ----
+- Issues page
 - Author page w/short bio at end of entry + social links
-- Issues page
+  - We need to discuss how the bio will work.
+  - Is it the same for each entry by an author

 Django